hbc/NGS_Data_Analysis_Summer2016/sessionV/lessons/07_IDR_assessing_replicates.md

 Common methods for handling replicates includes taking overlapping peak calls across replicates and then assessing differences in binding regions.
 However, these are simple methods that do not employ any statistical testing and so we know little about how robust these peaks truly are.

-> **Historical Note:** A simpler heuristic for establishing reproducibility was previously used as a standard for depositing ENCODE data and was in effect when much of the currently available data was submitted.
+> **_Historical Note_:** A simpler heuristic for establishing reproducibility was previously used as a standard for depositing ENCODE data and was in effect when much of the currently available data was submitted.
 According to this standard, either 80% of the top 40% of the targets identified from one replicate using an acceptable scoring method should overlap the list of targets from the other replicate, or target lists scored using all available reads from each replicate should share more than 75% of targets in common.
 As with the current standards, this was developed based on experience with accumulated ENCODE ChIP-seq data, albeit with a much smaller sample size.

 ## Irreproducibility Discovery Rate (IDR)